La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### General rules in the order of arguments

-The order of places in verbs might be sometimes hard to remember, but let's not worry — you don't need to remember all the places of all verbs.
+The order of places in relations might be sometimes hard to remember, but let's not worry — you don't need to remember all the places of all relation words.
 (Do you remember the meaning of hundreds of thousands of words in English?)

 You may study places when you find them useful or when people use them in a dialogue with you.

-Most verbs have two-three places.
+Most relation words have two-three places.

 Usually, you can guess the order using context and a few rules of thumb: